ddai0008/Nutritrack/README.md

 # Nutritrack

 **Nutritrack** is an Android application designed to help users track and manage their daily nutrition.
 Leveraging Kotlin and modern Android development principles, Nutritrack provides personalised recommendations, a local database for efficient storage, and a clean, intuitive user interface.
 This project was developed as part of the university unit FIT2081.
 It successfully meets all the requirements outlined by the course and received a High Distinction.
 No updates have been made since the submission.
 The Git repository reflects the skills and techniques demonstrated during the project period.

-Note that the app may not function fully due to the absence of the GEN AI API; please refer to the code for reference only.
+**Note:** Note that the app may not function fully due to the absence of the GEN AI API; please refer to the code for reference only.

+*last update: June 2025*

 ---

-## Features
+## Technical Features

 - **Personalised Nutrition Tracking**: Log meals and monitor calorie intake.
 - **GenAI API Integration**: Get tailored nutrition recommendations based on user input.